youcefaddou/The-Maze-CatRunner-PHP-Game/README.md

 ➢ Each time the cat moves, the mouse must move to the farthest possible tile away from the cat.
 ➢ Add "item" tiles, starting with a hammer placed randomly in the grid.
 When the cat steps on the hammer, it picks it up and can destroy the next wall it encounters.
 ➢ Add life points to the cat.
 It starts with 9, every time it hits a wall, it loses 1.
+➢ Add "cat grass" item, when walking on it, next move will be at +2 cells, even if there is a wall.
+Warning: if there are 2 consecutive walls, the move will be blocked, same thing if the cat would be out of lab.